-To this effect we will always obtain at least one month’s rental (minimum of £1,000) as a security deposit held against the property and where we manage the property we will register and hold this on
+To this effect we will always obtain the maximum allowed amount of five week’s worth of rent as a security deposit held against the property and where we manage the property we will register and hold this on

 your behalf.
 Should there be any disputes with the release of the deposit we will be on hand to manage this for you and, if needed, refer the case to the Tenancy Deposit Scheme.
 Should we not manage the property then, as a landlord, you will need to be a member with the Tenancy Deposit Scheme or another scheme and register the deposit yourself.

 In our experience a landlord will generally obtain the type of tenant that their property deserves.
 So the better the condition and decor, the better the tenant and rental income.

 The property should be clean and tidy throughout, in good decorative order, with well-maintained gardens and safe, modern appliances.
 Central heating should be serviced regularly and all appropriate instruction manuals should be readily available.